wadelau/wadelau.github.io/hanjst/hanjst-install.md

 Please pay attention to BODY element, Hanjst need it to be its parent node.

+That's all!
-That's all, the powerful and unmatched template engine Hanjst has been implemented successfully and will be running automatically, seamlessly and efficiently.
+The powerful and unmatched template engine Hanjst has been implemented successfully and will be running automatically, seamlessly and efficiently.

 #### Extended Setup
 With more we learned from Hanjst, there are some options to install and run the Hanjst template engine.